 The new 802.11ax Wi-Fi standard was announced in April 2018, with the headline feature that it will support transfer speeds of up to 10Gbps – almost 10 times faster than previous mainstream standards.

-What’s more, since the Wi-Fi Alliance simplified its naming conventions and re-branded it as Wi-Fi 6 numerous big name companies have started announcing devices that’ll be compatible with it, including Samsung with its new Galaxy S10.
-Here’s everything you need to know about Wi-Fi 6.
+What’s more, since the Wi-Fi Alliance simplified its naming conventions and re-branded it as Wi-Fi 6 numerous big name companies have started announcing devices that’ll be compatible with it.

 How fast is the new Wi-Fi 6 standard?

 Whether you call it Wi-Fi 6 or 802.11ax, the newer standard offers theoretical speeds of up to 10Gbps, although one of the main goals of the standard is to make Wi-Fi work better with multiple devices.
 There are a few fundamental changes to the way that Wi-Fi 6 works.

 First, the standard has improved the number of bits that can be transmitted at the same time.
 Wi-Fi uses a technique called Quadrature Amplitude Modulation (QAM).
 Wi-Fi 5 used 512-QAM, which let the system transmit eight bits at once; Wi-Fi 6 uses 1024-QAM, which lets 10 bits be transmitted at the same time.
 That gives a 25% speed improvement.

 Next, Wi-Fi 6 uses Orthogonal Frequency-Division Multiple Access (OFDMA), which breaks a wireless channel down into small chunks, so that each client gets its own dedicated bit of bandwidth.
 It’s similar to how a post truck can be packed with letters for different people, and separated out at the end.